imperador/chromefy/README.md

 ---

 ## Credits:
-  - [imperador](https://github.com/imperador) for the chromefy idea and the scripts
+  - [imperador](https://github.com/imperador) for the Project Croissant idea and the scripts
   - [TCU14](https://github.com/TCU14) for upgrading, and the MultiBoot guide
   - [alesimula](https://github.com/alesimula) for the installation script and also for the XDA Tutorial
   - Diogo from the [Telegram Group](https://t.me/chromeosforpc) for the corrections on the firmware migration and also for creating and managing the Telegram Group